-We believe that the addressable market for our unified cloud communications and collaboration services is large, growing and underpenetrated.
+We believe that the addressable market for our cloud telephony, unified communications and contact center services is large, growing and underpenetrated.
 Our services directly address multiple markets.
-According to TechNavio, an independent research firm, the worldwide Unified Communications as a Service, or UCaaS market will grow at a 24.6% CAGR from \$2.0 billion in 2012 to \$4.9 billion in 2016.
-Gartner forecasts that the cloud-based Contact Center market will grow at an 18.5% CAGR from \$467 million in 2012 to \$921 million in 2016.
-The global web event services market is forecasted by Frost & Sullivan to grow at a 15.4% CAGR from \$354 million in 2012 to \$628 million in 2016.
+According to IDC (International Data Corporation), worldwide cloud-based UCC offerings are forecast to reach almost \$8 billion in 2014 and grow to \$13.5 billion in 2018 at a compound annual growth rate (CAGR) of 15.2%.
+Research and Markets forecasts worldwide growth in the cloud based contact center market from \$4.15 billion in 2014 to \$10.9 billion in 2019 at a CAGR of 21.3%.
+The global web event services market is forecasted by Frost & Sullivan to grow at an 11.0% CAGR from \$424 million in 2013 to \$712 million in 2018.
 We address these markets with our Virtual Office, Virtual Contact Center and Virtual Meeting solutions, respectively.